bgplab/bgplab/docs/challenge/04-block-fat-fingers.md

 You should also only accept up to five prefixes from a customer.

-Once you created the policy template, apply it to all EBGP sessions with your customers.
+Once you have created the policy template, apply it to all EBGP sessions with your customers.

 Use these lab exercises to master individual filtering- or configuration mechanisms you'll need to complete the configuration tasks: